January 22, 2026 & April 30, 2026|Virtual Workshop | 9:30 AM - 2:30 PM (PT)

 While we will provide multiple avenues to address common questions from the group, we understand that participants may not always get their specific questions answered, especially those questions that are very specific to their contexts.
 After each session, the facilitators will stay on for another 30 minutes to try to address some of your questions.
 This is completely optional.
 We invite you to bring any outstanding burning questions, reflect on the discussion together, or connect further with colleagues and facilitators.

 The fee for each individual is $375 per session.
-Individuals can also choose to buy a package of all three sessions for a reduced rate of $995.
 Those coming with their teams should pay a registration fee for each person who is attending.

 If you’d like a large team of more than 10 people to go through this training together, contact us at love@cslx.org so we can help you determine what type of opportunity might be the most impactful for your team.